Last updated 11th January 2021

-When you want to share a file with someone, you will of course want to avoid sharing your personal authentication details.
+When sharing a file with someone, you will of course want to avoid sharing your personal authentication details.
 In this instance, you can use temporary addresses (or tempurl).

 - Python installed on your system